benmvp/slides/2022/connecttech/webdev.md

 NOTES:

-- In IE, whenever an error would happen **everyone** get this cryptic message
+- In IE, whenever an error would happen, **everyone** would get this cryptic message
   - "An error has occurred in this script, do you want to continue running scripts?"
-  - Our users would see this!
+  - Our users would actually see this!
   - And this is before people were even somewhat web-savvy
 - It'd show for **every** error
   - It was a usability nightmare
-  - That's some motivation to write bug-free code
+- Boy, if you ever needed motivation to write bug-free code

 /////
 <!-- .slide: data-background="url(../../img/webdev/rodolfo-mari-81201-unsplash.jpg) no-repeat center" data-background-size="cover" -->